Lifetimely: Income Statement - Metric Definitions

 - Net profit: Sales after discounts minus all costs (refunds, taxes, COGS, marketing costs, and operating expenses).

-Income statement
+Income statement metrics

 - Sales: Total sales before discounts and refunds.